Lunar Roving Vehicle: Locations

+As mentioned before, additional test units were built, like a static model, two 1/6 gravity models, a mass model.

-Several rovers were created for testing, training, or validation purposes.
-The engineering mockup is on display at the Museum of Flight in Seattle, Washington.
-The Qualification Test Unit is on display at the National Air and Space Museum in Washington, D.C.
-The rover used for vibration testing is on display in the Davidson Saturn V Center at the U.S. Space & Rocket Center in Huntsville, Alabama.
-Additional test units are on display at the Johnson Space Center in Houston, Texas, and the Kennedy Space Center Visitors Complex in Cape Canaveral, Florida.
-Replicas of rovers are on display at the National Museum of Naval Aviation in Pensacola, Florida, the Evergreen Aviation & Space Museum in McMinnville, Oregon, the Kansas Cosmosphere and Space Center in Hutchinson, Kansas and the Omega Museum in Biel, Switzerland.
+Replicas of rovers are on display at the Johnson Space Center in Houston, Texas, the Kennedy Space Center Visitors Complex in Cape Canaveral, Florida, the National Museum of Naval Aviation in Pensacola, Florida, the Evergreen Aviation & Space Museum in McMinnville, Oregon, the Kansas Cosmosphere and Space Center in Hutchinson, Kansas, the Omega Museum in Biel, Switzerland and the Technik Museum Speyer in Speyer, Germany.
 A replica on loan from the Smithsonian Institution is on display at the Mission: Space attraction at Epcot at the Walt Disney World Resort near Orlando, Florida.